1:1 Mentorship + Placement Support

 Tools You’ll Use

 We keep the tools simple on purpose.
-When everything is in one place, you stay consistent, move faster, and never feel lost.
+When everything is organised, you stay consistent, move faster, and never feel lost.
+The goal is not “more tools”.
+The goal is a cleaner preparation system.

 Platform stack